shirleyscodes/Diamond_Price_Predictor/README.md

 - Python (version 3.11.4)
 - Jupyter Notebook (for running Python scripts)
 - Libraries: `numpy`, `pandas`, `scikit-learn`, `seaborn`, `matplotlib`
+- PowerBI Desktop (version 2.119.986.0) (for viewing the report and interacting with the model)

 ## Dataset